 In Judge.me, go to the Judge.me dashboard, then Widgets > Collection Page.
 Enable the star rating widget and choose whether to show it below the product title or price.
 Judge.me automatically pulls the star average for each product.
 This works on all OS2 themes and requires no custom code on Dawn, Sense, and Craft.

 For the homepage, most Shopify themes include a "Featured products" or "Product recommendations" section where Judge.me star ratings appear automatically once the widget is installed.
-To add a standalone review testimonial section, go to Online Store > Themes > Customize, click Add section, and search for "Testimonials" - you can manually add top reviews as quote blocks with star graphics for visual impact.
+To add a standalone review testimonial section, go to Online Store > Themes > Customize, click Add section, and search for "Testimonials."
+You can manually add top reviews as quote blocks with star graphics for visual impact.

 In Yotpo, go to On-site Widgets > Star Ratings and toggle on collection page display.
 Yotpo also supports a dedicated Reviews widget block you can add to any homepage section through the Shopify theme editor.

-If you use a review app that doesn't natively support collection page ratings, the fallback is to add product metafields with the average rating and use a Liquid snippet in your collection template - this requires theme editing access and some comfort with Liquid, but it is documented in Shopify's developer resources.
+If you use a review app that doesn't natively support collection page ratings, the fallback is to add product metafields with the average rating and use a Liquid snippet in your collection template.
+This requires theme editing access and some comfort with Liquid, but it is documented in Shopify's developer resources.

 How to Get More Product Reviews on Shopify

-The best stores don't wait passively for reviews - they build them systematically.
+The best stores don't wait passively for reviews.
+They build them systematically.
 Here are the methods that consistently produce the highest review volume:

 - Physical packaging insert: Include a card in every order with a QR code linking directly to the review form.
 Customers who enjoyed the product but wouldn't think to search for a review link will scan if it's right in front of them.

-- Loyalty point incentive: Offer a small loyalty point bonus for leaving a review - compliant with Shopify's terms as long as you're not incentivizing specifically positive reviews.
+- Loyalty point incentive: Offer a small loyalty point bonus for leaving a review, compliant with Shopify's terms as long as you're not incentivizing specifically positive reviews.
 Even 50 points ($0.50 value) increases submission rates significantly.

 - Email blast to past customers: For products that have zero reviews, send a targeted request to your past customer list via Shopify Email.
-Even a 2% response rate from a list of 500 generates 10 reviews - enough to trigger the social proof effect.
+Even a 2% response rate from a list of 500 generates 10 reviews, enough to trigger the social proof effect.

 - Review import from other platforms: If you have reviews on Google, Etsy, or Amazon for the same products, most paid review apps support importing them.
 Our guide to the best review apps for Shopify covers which apps support cross-platform import and how to do it.

-Conclusion: How to View Product Reviews on Shopify
+Conclusion: Product Review Management on Shopify

 * read the rest of the post and open up an offer